 NEH intends to support projects in all states and U.S. territories, provided that sufficient funds allocated for this purpose are available.
 One organization within each U.S. state or territory will receive an award to collaborate with relevant state partners in this effort.
 Previously funded projects will be eligible to receive supplements for continued work, but the program will give priority to new projects.
 In particular, the program will give priority to projects from states and territories that have not received NDNP funding.

-In the last five competitions the National Digital Newspaper Program received an average of fifteen applications per year.
-The program made an average of eleven awards per year, for a funding ratio of 73 percent.
+In the last five competitions the National Digital Newspaper Program received an average of seventeen applications per year.
+The program made an average of thirteen awards per year, for a funding ratio of 76 percent.

 Projects are typically based on statewide collaborations between major repositories of microfilm of historic newspapers and institutions with the technical capacity to launch long-term digitization efforts.
 On the one hand, this results in a relatively small number of applications each year.
 On the other hand, the quality of the applications tends to be very high, so that most applicants have historically received funding.

 The number of applications to an NEH grant program can vary widely year to year, as can the success ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from email@example.com.

 Program questions should be directed to NEH’s Division of Preservation and Access at 202-606-8570 or firstname.lastname@example.org.
 Hearing-impaired applicants can contact NEH via TDD at 1-866-372-2930.
 Technical questions should be directed to the Library of Congress at email@example.com.
 Technical documentation of the current phase of the program is available at http://www.loc.gov/ndnp/.